tamireinhorn/MazeSolvingRL/README.md

-# MazeSolvingRL
+# Solving Atari games with Reinforcement Learning
 This is my final project for the Reinforcement Learning course @ PUC-Rio.
-The idea is to test multiple RL algorithms to solve random mazes.